 HB 1142 would remove the option for public reporters of potential abuse or neglect from being anonymous.
 Currently, all reports of abuse and neglect are confidential.
 A very small percentage are made anonymously.
 Proponents of the bill are concerned that the ability to make anonymous calls enables nefarious motives.
 Many in the child welfare community are concerned that, while not requested often, the inability to make anonymous reports will keep some people from reporting for fear of retaliation.
-CCI is seeking amendments that would require county departments to make reasonable efforts to obtain and document the source of the report and the name, address and occupation of the person making the report.
-Additionally, those who make false reports may be charged with a class 4 felony (at the discretion of the district attorney).
+HB 1142 will be amended in the House Public & Behavioral Health and Human Services Committee on Tuesday, March 14th.
+CCI understands that the amendment will require notification to those calling to report potential abuse and neglect that their call is being recorded.
+Additionally, the Colorado Department of Human Services will convene a workgroup to develop recommendations to standardize the questions asked of callers as much as practicable.